What kinds of issues or problems can you help with?

 What do I need to do to get started?

 All you have to do is send me a message leaving your name, number and email address.
-I will then get back to you as soon as possible so that we can have a brief chat, if you are undecided as to how to process, or simply go ahead and book your free introductory consultation.
+I will then get back to you as soon as possible so that we can have a brief chat, if you are undecided as to how to process, or simply go ahead and book your introductory consultation.

 How many sessions will I need?

 I offer both short term and long term therapy.
 It is often difficult to know how many sessions a client will need and there are many factors to take into account.
 This will form part of our initial discussion.
 Most clients opt to keep the therapy open ended.
 All I ask is that when you do feel like you would like to end therapy that you provide me with at least 2 weeks notice.
 This is so that we can bring your sessions to a safe and, where possible, satisfactory conclusion.

 What happens if I miss or cancel a scheduled session?